 Furthermore, most Class 1 antiarrhythmics exhibit a property called "use dependence."
-Use dependence is so-named relative to the state of the channel that is being affected.
-Class 1 antiarrhythmic drugs block sodium channels best when these channels are in use, or specifically when the sodium channel is in an open or inactive state.
-Cardiac myocyte sodium channels are in these states more often at faster heart rates, allowing more drug to bind at these higher rates.
-Mexiletine exhibits use dependence by rapidly unbinding when the myocytes re-polarize and no longer remain in the depolarized state, or when the sodium channels are in a resting state (not in use).
+Use dependence is so named relative to the state of the channel that is being affected.
+Class 1 antiarrhythmic drugs block sodium channels best when these channels are in use, specifically when the sodium channel is in an open or inactive state.
+Cardiac myocyte sodium channels occur more often in these states at faster heart rates, allowing more of the drug to bind at these higher rates.
+Mexiletine exhibits use dependence by rapidly unbinding when the myocytes re-polarize and no longer remain in the depolarized state or when the sodium channels are in a resting state (not in use).
 During faster heart rates, the duration between depolarized states becomes reduced, decreasing the time to allow the drug to unbind and increasing the time sodium channels spend in an open or inactive state, which leads to more drug bound to sodium channels, and thus having a greater effect.
-At slower heart rates, there is more time between subsequent cardiac myocyte action potentials, allowing more of the drug to unbind as the sodium channels spend more time in the resting state.
+There is more time between subsequent cardiac myocyte action potentials at slower heart rates, allowing more of the drug to unbind as the sodium channels spend more time in the resting state.
 Fundamentally, use dependence means more binding at faster heart rates, and its clinical relevance is that tachycardia can be dangerous as there is an increased risk of adverse effects and toxicity at these faster rates.

 Relative to nerve cells, blocking sodium channels disrupts the resting membrane potential, causing inhibition of propagation of electrical impulses.